Taiwan's TSMC forecasts sharp rise in first quarter revenue, bets on robust 5G demand

 TSMC expects the global market for foundry chipmaking - contract chip manufacturing - to grow 17% this year, outstripping an 8% rise in the semiconductor market worldwide.

-It raised its estimate for capital expenditures to $15-16 billion for 2020, versus an earlier forecast of $14-15 billion.
+It raised its estimate for capital expenditure to $15-16 billion for 2020, versus an earlier forecast of a level similar to its estimated capex for 2019, which was $14-15 billion.
+In the end it spent $14.9 billion in 2019.

 The higher capex allocation comes amid forecasts for rising smartphone demand.
 Industry tracker IDC sees global smartphone shipments topping 1.4 billion units in 2020, up 1.5% on year, which should bode well for chipmaker TSMC.

-Reflecting growing optimism for the tech sector, TSMC shares hit a record this month after gaining more than 50% in 2019.
+Reflecting growing optimism for the tech sector, TSMC shares hit a record high this month after gaining more than 50% in 2019.

 Investor sentiment should get a further boost from a Phase 1 trade deal agreed this week between the United States and China that is expected to defuse their 18-month trade war, which has weighed on the global economy and the tech industry.